Fraud Blocker

 All you have to do is stroll through the streets and look up to see the iconic architecture of the district.
 The old houses, mingling with new buildings, feature the same triple-arched windows, a beautiful legacy of the past.
 Enjoy this charm while you can, as many of these houses are abandoned and not part of any rehabilitation plan.

-Pay special attention to Rue Gouraud, a street that has been turning heads and captivating visitors.
+Pay special attention to Rue Gouraud, a street turning heads and captivating visitors.
 Known as the “street with a traditional character,” or heritage street, Rue Gouraud runs through the Beirut neighborhoods of Saifi and Gemmayzeh.
 Signs at both entrances highlight its unique charm and historical significance.

-Gemmayzeh neighborhood is also the best for nightlife and fine dining, offering a vibrant scene after dark and an array of culinary delights.
+The Gemmayzeh neighbourhood is also the best for nightlife and fine dining, offering a vibrant scene after dark and an array of culinary delights.

 Click for location